mui/material-ui/docs/data/material/components/drawers/drawers.md

 {{"component": "@mui/docs/ComponentLinkHeader"}}

 :::info
-A [DashboardLayout](https://mui.com/toolpad/core/react-dashboard-layout/) is an extension of a drawer.
-It provides a header and sidebar with navigation, as well as a scrollable area for page content.
+The [DashboardLayout](https://mui.com/toolpad/core/react-dashboard-layout/) from `@toolpad/core` is an extension of the drawer component.
+It provides a headerbar, a sidebar with navigation, and a scrollable area for page content.
 :::

 ## Temporary drawer